MichelHalmes/pytorch-vedai/README.md

 Instead of training a detector from scratch is use a pretrained detector and train only a few layers on the data.
 We use the [Faster-RCNN](https://arxiv.org/abs/1506.01497) detector as it gives a good [tradeoff between speed and accuracy](https://arxiv.org/abs/1611.10012).
 The detector is pretrained on the COCO dataset.
-We modify the pretrained model as little as possible and only reinitialize the box-predictor having 61'500 parameters for our 12 classes (1025\*12\*5).
+We modify the pre-trained model as little as possible and only reinitialize the two heads of the network
+ * *the box predictor*: This is to reflect that our dataset only has 12 classes, requiring fewer parameters than the model trained on COCO.
+ * *the head of the RPN*: We modify the anchor generator to focus on boxes that are half the size of the original (ie 16-256 pixels) and include wider aspect rations of 1:4 and 4:1
+The box predictor must be ininitialized to
-Once the box predictor is trained, we progressively activate the gradients for more layers.
+Once the initialized heads are trained, we progressively activate the gradients for more layers.
 This is what the class [`GradientSchedule`](src/gradient_schedule.py) does.

 ### Data augmentation
 To make the most of the few samples we have, we use extensive data-augmentation.
 The challenge is to apply the same transformation to the image and the box.
 For this we make use of open-CV.